iann0036/aws-account-controller/README.md

 The following is required before proceeding:

+* An AWS master account that has Organizations enabled
 * A registered domain name or subdomain, which is publicly accessible
 * A credit card which will be used to apply payment information to terminated accounts
 * A [2captcha](https://2captcha.com/) account that is sufficiently topped-up with credit ($10 would be more than enough)